Scholarships are given across five award categories aimed at supporting the skills, talents or aspirations of young people.

 The focus lies in building transferable skills and attitudes that remain far beyond a participant’s time on the course.
 The young person doesn’t need advanced skills or experience in the outdoors, but they should have a general interest in participating in this course.

 Recipients would need to cover travel to Picton and the cost of a doctor’s appointment.
 Outward Bound provides all the specialist outdoor equipment and gear, and they can lend attendees a number of items.
 Participants would need enough warm, outdoor clothes to last the full course.

 Te Iho Pūmanawa – Whakamana Tangata

-This award recognises a young person who has demonstrated an outstanding contribution to their whānau, community, church or school, or has acted in a way that has inspired others through their language and culture to make a positive change in their own life or the lives of others.
+Usually recipients of this award have inspired others - through their leadership, advocacy, language or culture - to make a positive change in their own life or the lives of others.

-- leadership or personal development courses
+- Leadership or personal development courses

-Published: July 9, 2021 · Updated: August 17, 2021
+Published: July 9, 2021 · Updated: July 22, 2022